 Growing up with or without a disability is always about accepting what life’s giving you.

-Bridge of Spies, Steven Spielberg (last Thursday)
+Bridge of Spies, Steven Spielberg (16 November 2017)

 Spielberg is a gifted director, no one doubts that.
 And once again the film works perfectly and brings us from A to B without a hiccup.

-Crawling to pubs (last Wednesday)
+Crawling to pubs (15 November 2017)

 I hope you’re ready for the shocking news this post brings: it’s nice to hang around with nice people – there, you were warned.